 - Personnel working in any SDSTA-owned enclosed building space or operational laboratory space (surface and underground) shall wear a face covering (cloth or surgical mask or gaiter) at all times except when the individual is alone in a room such as an office.
 Hoist operators working alone on the hoist platform are exempt from this requirement.

 - Personnel shall avoid congregating in common spaces for meals or breaks.

 - Personnel are reminded to discard used disposable masks in a trash receptacle.

 - Meeting attendance shall not exceed 10 people and the combination of meeting attendance and room size should be able to accommodate the required six feet of physical distancing.

-- Telecommuting shall be utilized whenever feasible.
+- Telecommuting may be utilized whenever feasible.

 - All are encouraged to use electronic communications tools whenever possible.